brandaogabriel7/c-sharp-memory-management/README.md

 # C# Memory Management

 This is a .NET Core project I created to explain how memory management works in C#.
 It has code examples as well as comments that explain what is happening.
+It won't go too deep in details about how the Stack and the Heap work, neither will it explain too deeply the concepts behind Finalize, Dispose and Garbage Collection.
+If you want to learn more details about those, I recommend the article series in the Reference section.

 # References